-- Making inappropriate online comments that are defamatory in nature; a. - Disclosing confidential information about the Board, school, students b. and colleagues; - Posting the work of others without proper attribution, C. in breach of copyright law; - Breaching a court-ordered publication ban; d. - e.
+- a.
+Making inappropriate online comments that are defamatory in nature; - b.
+Disclosing confidential information about the Board, school, students and colleagues; - c.
+Posting the work of others without proper attribution, in breach of copyright law; - d.
+Breaching a court-ordered publication ban; - e.
 Inciting hatred against an identifiable group; - f.
-Contravening the Youth Criminal Justice Act by disclosing information about a minor: - Using technology to criminally or otherwise harass a student, colleague, g. or others: - h.
-Using a computer to lure a child or for juvenile prostitution; and - Exchanging or forwarding compromising photos, video or audio recordings of children which are of a sexually explicit nature.
+Contravening the Youth Criminal Justice Act by disclosing information about a minor; - g.
+Using technology to criminally or otherwise harass a student, colleague, or others; - h.
+Using a computer to lure a child or for juvenile prostitution; and - i.
+Exchanging or forwarding compromising photos, video or audio recordings of children which are of a sexually explicit nature.